Brianstjames/cybersecurity-portfolio/2025-07-10 DayInReview.md

 Video IBM Technology Cybersecurity Architecture: Who Are You?
 Identity and Access Management.

+Authentication protocols
+Databases -
+- LDAP = manages and authenticates to directories.
+- MSAD,
+- KERBEROS = mutual authentication for client and service over an untrusted network like the internet.
-Databases - LDAP, MSAD, KERBEROS, RADIUS/TACACS
+- RADIUS/TACACS

 Resources - printers, files/folders, IOT, Camera, and etc.